Last updated December 14, 2022

 The Digital Accessibility Program provides free consulting services for UW–Madison students, faculty, and staff in support areas such as disability and ableism awareness, digital accessibility prioritization, strategy, and content creation.

-The Digital Accessibility Program provides accessibility training as resources are available to students, faculty, and staff at UW–Madison.
-The UW–Madison Digital Accessibility Program is always releasing new training opportunities and uses information collected by training requesters to prioritize training availability.
+The Digital Accessibility Program provides accessibility training as resources are available to students, faculty, and staff.
+Our program releases new training opportunities and uses data collected by training requesters to prioritize training availability.